nickyiliwang0000/h/projects/project-04.md

 If you want to use another API, start [here](https://github.com/toddmotto/public-apis), but be warned: there is no guarantee that an API will work the way you want it to.
 It's very important to look at the data you are able to get back from an API **before** committing to a project idea!

 ### Tips for getting started
-* Track down an API that is of interest of you and work through the documentation to see if the information you want is available
+* Track down an API that is of interest of you and work through the documentation to see if the information you want is available.
 * Be sure that the API **DOES NOT** require **oAuth** authentication.
-Requiring oAuth doesn't preclude you from using the API but it adds another layer of complexity to the project
+Requiring oAuth doesn't preclude you from using the API but it adds another layer of complexity to the project.
 * Use a tool like [Postman](https://www.getpostman.com/) to help access your data.
 * Be aware that APIs often lack documentation and the creators have no obligation to make accessing the data an easy task for all.
 If you get stuck due to information being missing, or complexity, pivot your approach.
 * In pseudo code, write out what you want to accomplish and what steps you'll take to get there.
 When ready, identify which steps would best be served as methods.